 df3 = df2_unique[selection]

-Here we select three columns that we need for our model: ‘canonicalsmiles’, ‘standardvalue’, and ‘moleculechemblid’.
-We remove records where values are not present in the mentioned columns.
-We take unique on ‘canonicalsmiles’ as we do not want duplicate records.
-Dropping duplicate ‘canonicalsmiles’ automatically ensures that final records are unique, as the other two fields are set by default when ‘canonical_smiles’ is fixed.
+We will select three columns for our model: 'canonicalsmiles', 'standardvalue', and 'moleculechemblid'.
+The rest of the columns will be dropped from the dataset as they did not contain more correlation with our target variable.
+For 'canonicalsmiles', we will consider unique values to avoid duplicates.
+Dropping duplicate 'canonicalsmiles' automatically ensures that final records are unique, as the other two fields are set by default when 'canonical_smiles' is fixed.

-We also added a field called ‘bioactivity_threshold’ to use in EDA.
-The following conditions decide:
+We have also added a field called 'bioactivity_threshold' to decide whether the Compound is active or inactive.

 Class is inactive if standard_value > 10000